 Cut the Trim for the Dresser

 I made lots of mistakes while trimming out my first drawer but got better as I went along.
-The second challenge I ran into was with getting a smooth cut on the moulding.
+The second challenge I ran into was with getting a smooth cut on the molding.
 Because I did not own a miter cutter, I had to use my miter saw and hit another snag.

 The miter saw was too powerful for the small trim and I couldn’t get a clean cut!
 The wood kept splitting and breaking off at the angle.
 In an effort to prevent the splitting, I lined up the tape on the mark and taped the side where I would be cutting the angle.